 2. Learn Programming Languages

 Just like people communicate with each other through languages, you also need to tell your computer what to do using a language that these computers can understand.
 Even if you are a graduate or have a degree it’s not helpful if you don’t have a deeper understanding of any programming language using it to build software.
 Now you need to take responsibility for your own education so choose any programming language as per your choice and goal and have in-depth knowledge of it.

 Learn the syntax of the language, practice writing programs in it, and get used to it.
 Study the libraries, rules, features, advantages, projects that can be built, and other concepts depending on the specific language you choose.
 You can learn and practice on GeeksforGeeks.

 3. Study Data Structures and Algorithms

-Consider an example of searching an element in a large set of data.
-You can search the element using a linear search or binary seacrh.
+Consider an example of searching for an element in a large set of data.
+You can search the element using a linear search or binary search.
 Now you need to decide which approach is better (need to take care of time and memory management) to search the data (It depends on the number of data).
-We highly recommend you to focus on these two topics which are the heart of programming.
+We highly recommend you focus on these two topics which are the heart of programming.
 Also, study mathematics if you can, because it helps you to analyze and design the best algorithm for a specific problem.

 4. Enhance Your Skills

 Programming is a never-ending journey so your education is not finished when you have completed your degree.
 It’s true that pursuing a degree helps in understanding the core principle of software engineering but you should know how to implement academic knowledge practically in the real world.
 You need to keep practicing and you need to keep updating yourself with software updates and new technologies.
-You should have the knowledge of some tools and technologies that are being used in industries.
+You should have knowledge of some tools and technologies that are being used in industries.